nfejes/PEP-457-notes/README.md

 In Python there are different semantics for function parameters declaration.
 This can be confusing for the programmer, especially when the documentation specifies two or more different versions of the same function that takes different numbers of arguments.
 This can be confusing because the actual implementation must be made as one single function, so if the programmer looks at the source code for the function, the parameters will most likely not match the ones in the documentation.

 To cite the PEP,
-> * Documentation can clearly, unambiguously, and consistently express exactly how the arguments for a function will be interpreted.
+* _Documentation can clearly, unambiguously, and consistently express exactly how the arguments for a function will be interpreted._
-* The syntax is reserved for future use, in case the community decides someday to add positional-only parameters to the language.
+* _The syntax is reserved for future use, in case the community decides someday to add positional-only parameters to the language._
-* Argument Clinic can use a variant of the syntax as part of its input when defining the arguments for built-in functions.
+* _Argument Clinic can use a variant of the syntax as part of its input when defining the arguments for built-in functions._

 As an example, the `range()` function is documented with the signatures